Best Speakers for Turntables 2026 | From $99 to $500

 Not sure which setup is right for you?

 Active (powered) speakers have a built-in amplifier.
-Plug in your turntable, add power, done.
-No separate amp.
-Most people should start here.
+Plug in your turntable and they work.
+No separate amplifier to buy, configure, or wire.

 Best budget speakers for vinyl — warm sound, great value, wood veneer